zalopay-oss/zalopay-nodejs/README.md

 ## Note

-Because the package is hosted on Github Packages, not in the npm registry so when you want to containerize your project or something similar.
+Some cases you want to download the package from Github Packages, not from the npm registry and containerize your project or something similar.
 You must remember to config the npm to find the package in GitHub packages.
 Here is the example with the Dockerfile:

 ```Dockerfile
 FROM node:18-alpine AS deps